RushivArora/rushivarora.github.io/_pages/home.md

               <b>Graduated from </b> <a href="https://www.umass.edu/">UMass Amherst</a> <b>with a MS in Computer Science.</b>
               <br>
               Received a Bay State Fellowship.
+              Member of Autonomous Learning Lab with Professor Bruno Castro da Silva, BiNDS Lab with Hava Siegelmann, and Systems Lab with Eliot Moss.
           </p>
      </td>
    </tr>